HonkHonkGoose228/OpenScramble-Fbla-23/README.md

 # FBLA-23

-OpenScramble was made by Hunter Nixon and Jenny Yuan from November 25th, 2022, to April 19th, 2023.
+OpenScramble was made by Hunter Nixon and Jenny Yuan from November 25th, 2022, to April 2023.
+Future plans for openscramble below.

 Music Source: